KindleModding/AdBreak/README.md

 # AdBreak
-experimental JB for ad-supported devices (5.18.1-5.18.5) (no Colorsoft &amp; Scribe support)
+experimental JB for ad-supported devices (5.18.1-5.18.5) (no Colorsoft &amp; support, Scribe possible if you set your country to France)
 ### Installation
 Please read install instructions on the kindle modding guide: https://kindlemodding.org/jailbreaking/AdBreak/ Or use the guide.txt included